A stable version of Harbourne's Conjecture and the containment problem for space monomial curves

-Seceleanu \cite{Seceleanu} proceeds by computing this Ext map explicitly when $a=3$ and $b=2$, although the same method follows for any $a$ and $b$.
-To do this, one extracts minimal free resolutions for all powers of $I$ from a resolution of the Rees algebra of $I$, which is the graded algebra given by
+Seceleanu \cite{Seceleanu} proceeds by computing this Ext map explicitly when $a=3$ and $b=2$.
+Her method also works for any $a$ and $b$.
+To do this, one extracts minimal free resolutions for all powers of $I$ from a resolution of the Rees algebra of $I$, which is the graded algebra

-whose degree-$n$ piece is isomorphic to $I^n$.
+whose degree $n$ piece is isomorphic to $I^n$.
 We can view the Rees algebra of $I$ as a quotient of the polynomial ring $S = R[T_1, T_2, T_3]$, where elements in $R$ have degree $0$ and each $T_i$ has degree $1$, via the graded map $S \longrightarrow \ra(I)$ given by $T_i \mapsto f_it$.
 Via this map, we can write $\ra(I) \cong S/L$, where

 Recall that the symmetric algebra of $I$ is the quotient of the tensor algebra $\bigoplus_{n \geqslant 0} I^{\otimes n}$ by the ideal generated by the simple tensors of the form $u \otimes v - v \otimes u$.
 The symmetric algebra of $I$ can also be written as a quotient of $S$, as $\sym(I) \cong S/L_1$ with